 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
-Start the engine and let it idle until it reaches operating temperature, then turn it off. - 3.
+Run the engine until it reaches operating temperature, and then turn it off. - 3.
 Remove the oil filler cap. - 4.
 Place a large drain pan under the drain plug. - 5.
 Remove the drain plug with a wrench and completely drain the oil.